 The walk was worth it.
 The waterfall was stunning and we were pleased we had ignored the tuk tuk drivers who tried to convince us it would be dry for various reasons so they could take us to another location.
 Even if you get unlucky and arrive to no waterfall I recommend adding on the walk/climb I have described below, where the views across Nuwara Eliya and beyond are breathtaking.

-Underneath the waterfall you can relax, enjoy the cool spray from the gushing water or even take a dip.
+Underneath the Lover’s Leap Waterfall you can relax, enjoy the cool spray from the gushing water or even take a dip.
 Be careful when scrambling over the rocks as they are pretty slippy.
 Although the waterfall obviously attracts visitors, it was very quiet compared to lots of spots in Sri Lanka and was really nice to have somewhere a little less well known to relax in.

 Before we relaxed by the waterfall our curiosity got the better of us and we followed one of the many tracks off into the woodland.
 Keep heading up and you will come across a path heading up the side of the waterfall.
 It was a bit of a clamber (you’ll want to be wearing leggings and sturdy shoes!)
 Not being a fan of clambering up high I had a few nervous moments and I was pleased I had Adam with me to help and encourage me, but for those of you who are more sure footed and mountain experienced I think it would be an easy scramble up to the top of the waterfall.